Embracing Balance: Lessons from Yoga Teacher Training

 But let’s talk about the real thing I’ve been learning: balance.

 For the first few weeks, I was doing everything.
-Training all day and then trying to maintain a social life at night, spending weekends away with friends, and trying to be present with my family.
+Training all day and then trying to maintain a social life at night.
+I spent weekends away with friends and tried to be present with my family.
 I was checking every “maintain a healthy work-life balance” box… except for one very important thing: me.

 Turns out, you can’t just run on empty forever.
 Shocking, I know.